Skip to main content

 Belém, Brazil

 Climate change is not a future risk.
 It is shaping daily life for billions, from failed harvests to flooded homes, with global disaster losses reaching about 320 billion US dollars last year.
 The need is rising even as support to tackle it is under pressure.
-That is precisely why Practical Action is at COP30, the world’s largest climate summit led by the United Nations.
+That is precisely why Practical Action was at COP30, the world’s largest climate summit led by the United Nations.

 We work with the people most affected by the intensifying environmental crises.
 We support communities to forge their own futures with solutions that foster resilience, create jobs and lasting prosperity.

-Where to find us at COP30
+Where we were at COP30

 Please get in touch to discuss partnership opportunities, or find out more about our work.